 The mode of a goal indicates which parameters are inputs and which are outputs.
-In goal grandparent (X, cathy), for example, the first parameter is an output and the second is an input, so the mode is grandparent (out, in), but goal grandparent (cathy, X) has mode grandparent (in, out).
-It is possible that there are no outputs, as in the pure test grandparent (bertrand, cathy), (mode grandparent(in, in)) or even that there are no inputs, as in grandparent (X,Y) (mode grandparent (out, out)).
-The grandparent predicate can be used in four modes: to compute a grandparent of an individual; to compute a grandchild of an individual; to test whether one individual is a grandparent of another; or to provide pairs (X,Y) where X is a grandparent of Y. In procedural programming, the mode is a property of a procedure, and a given procedure can only be used in one mode.
+In goal grandparent(X, cathy), for example, the first parameter is an output and the second is an input, so the mode is grandparent(out, in), but goal grandparent(cathy, X) has mode grandparent(in, out).
+It is possible that there are no outputs, as in the pure test grandparent(bertrand, cathy), (mode grandparent(in, in)) or even that there are no inputs, as in grandparent(X,Y) (mode grandparent(out, out)).
+The grandparent predicate can be used in four modes: to compute a grandparent of an individual; to compute a grandparent of X. In procedural programming, the mode is a property of a procedure, and a given procedure can only be used in one mode.
 In logic programming, the mode is a property of the goal, and a predicate can often be used in more than one mode.

 The multimodal nature of predicates reduces the number of different predicates that need to be written.
 For example, the ancestor predicate can be used to compute descendants.
-Imagine that predicate sum(A,B,C) is defined so that sum(A,B,C) is true if C=A+B; that predicate can be used to add, of course, but it can also be used to subtract.
-If X and Y are known, then to compute Z=X-Y, simply try to prove sum(Z,Y,X), that is, Z+Y=X.
+Imagine that predicate sum(A, B, C) is defined so that sum(A, B, C) is true if C = A + B; that predicate can be used to add, of course, but it can also be used to subtract.
+If X and Y are known, then to compute Z = X - Y, simply try to prove sum(Z, Y, X), that is, Z + Y = X.